Real Estate Wholesaling

 6. Onboarding and Training Your Cold Calling VA

-Most freelance cold calling VA failures trace back to insufficient onboarding.
-A VA who starts dialing without understanding your market, your deal criteria, your typical seller profile, or your script will waste weeks learning basics they should have known on day one.
+The majority of freelance cold calling VA failures aren't about the VA.
+They're about the onboarding.
+A VA who starts dialing without understanding your market, your deal criteria, or what "motivated" actually means in context will spend weeks learning basics that should have been covered before they made their first call.

 Day 1: Market and Product Briefing